cloudfoundry-attic/cf-lite/README.md

 # CF Lite

+*** This project is still work in progress ***

 A local development environment for Cloud Foundry.

-CF Lite is a quick and easy way to get Cloud Foundry running on a single VM.
+CF Lite is a quick and easy way to get Cloud Foundry running on a single VM *on AWS*.
 CF Lite was created for users to have their own sandbox version of CF to deploy applications.

 Note: It does not require any installation or knowledge of BOSH.